GoogleCloudPlatform/nvidia-merlin-on-vertex-ai/README.md

 ### Install the samples
 After the Vertex Workbench managed notebook is created, peform the following steps:

-1. Click on the OPEN JUPYTERLAB link on the notebook instance.
+1. Click on the `OPEN JUPYTERLAB` link on the notebook instance.
-2. Click on the New Launcher button, then start a new terminal session.
+2. On the `Launcher` page, start a new terminal session by clicking on the terminal icon.
 3. Clone the repository to your notebook instance:
 ```
 git clone https://github.com/GoogleCloudPlatform/nvidia-merlin-on-vertex-ai